andrewxcheng/react-template-capstone/README.md

-# Minimal React + Vite Template
+# Minimal Web Application Template For Capstone

 This repository is an extremely minimal setup for building a web application using React.
 It is designed for beginners or anyone who wants a clean starting point.

-This guide walks you from zero → writing JSX, assuming no prior setup.
+This guide walks you from zero → creating a web application, assuming no prior setup.

 ## Installation Guide
 ### 1. Install Prerequisites